-At Culture Reframed, we understand how daunting it can be to raise children in an environment that normalizes hypersexualized pop culture and violent mainstream pornography.
-We’ve identified 4 things that can be helpful in successfully building young people’s resilience and resistance to porn culture.
-These are:
+Culture Reframed understands how daunting it is to raise teens in a culture that normalizes hypersexualized media and porn.
+Here are four guidelines that can be successful in building teens’ resilience and resistance to these images.
+They are:

-- Open and regular communication, including a dialogue that encourages questions and seeking support, rather than shaming or blaming.
+- Open and regular communication that encourages questions and supportive conversations, rather than shaming or blaming.

-- An awareness of the harms of pornography on children’s emotional, cognitive and sexual development.
+- An awareness of the harms of hypersexualized images and porn on teens’ emotional, cognitive and sexual development.

-- An understanding of how porn shapes and influences broader culture.
+- An understanding of how porn shapes and influences the broader culture.

 - Pornography doesn’t represent “real sex.”

 - Porn can trigger a range of feelings: curiosity, confusion, disgust, arousal, and guilt.